marisst/Bestimate/README.md

 # Bestimate
-Bestimate let's you train a neural network model to estimate JIRA issues from public and private repositories.
+Bestimate lets you train a neural network model to estimate JIRA issues from public and private repositories.
 The solution was developed as a part of a master thesis project at Norwegian University of Science and Technology in Spring 2018.
+The accuracy is not close to human expert, but this can be used as a basis for developing a more sophisticated model which maybe in the future will let us code without estimating.

 ## 1. Data Collection
 The model uses JIRA issue summary and description field text and reported time spent on issue completion to learn the relationship between them.
 If you will be running the model on a private JIRA repository, please jump over to [Fetching Data from JIRA Repository](#fetching-data-from-jira-repository).
 If you want to fetch data from several publicly available JIRA repositories with a single command, check [Bulk Fetch](#bulk-fetch).
 This package contains a list of publicy available JIRA repositories gathered by an exhaustive search on the Internet.
 However, you can use the commands described in the next section to find new publicly available repositories.